michaelIldefonso/Hashing-Algorithm/README.md

 ## Installation

-You can install it directly from GitHub:
+You can install it directly from python terminal:

 ```bash
 pip install bisHash